 New Brunswick, New Jersey

-Situated among the parking spots of the Loews Movie Theater in New Brunswick, New Jersey, is the grave of Mary Ellis, the broken-hearted sea captain’s girl.
+At the Loews Movie Theater in New Brunswick, New Jersey, is the grave of Mary Ellis, the broken-hearted sea captain’s girl.
 In the 1790s, Mary Ellis moved to New Brunswick to live with her younger sister and brother-in law.
 While living there, she fell in love with a former Revolutionary War soldier turned sea captain who pledged his undying love to her and promised a happy life together.
 However, before long the captain — whose name has been forever lost to history — told Mary he would be leaving on a voyage, but he promised to return to her, leaving his horse in her care.
 As Mary watched him sail down the Raritan River to the Atlantic, she was unaware this would be the last she would see of her sea captain.